 Your initial question might be, can I stop the process?
 In most cases, you won’t be able to prevent the government from acquiring your land, but you are entitled to just compensation under eminent domain law.
-Learn more about eminent domain generally and what you’re entitled to receive, or continue reading through our tabs and pages to learn about the Oregon eminent domain process, your rights as a property owner and hiring an Oregon eminent domain attorney.
+Learn more about eminent domain generally and what you’re entitled to receive, or continue reading to learn about the Oregon eminent domain process, your rights as a property owner and hiring an Oregon eminent domain attorney.

 Remember, even if the government has the right to condemn your property, they cannot dictate the price they are willing to pay; compensation is determined by the highest and best use laws for your property.
 The following page contains detailed legal information and a flow chart on the Oregon eminent domain process.

 Learn more about the Oregon Eminent Domain Process

 The eminent domain abuse dialogue often centers on policy issues involving the right to take property for economic development and blight.
 Since the landmark case of Kelo v.
 City of New London in 2005, many states have taken measures to help curb eminent domain abuse.
 Some states were very successful at passing meaningful reform, and other states failed to pass any legislation at all.
 Most states fall in the middle by passing legislation that looks good on paper but does little to level the playing field between property owners and the government.